 Q: How would you rate the healthcare in Haiyang?

 A: I haven’t used the healthcare options provided (knock on wood!), but we have an SOS doctor within the expat village.
 The majority of expats go to Qingdao for dental issues and Shanghai, Beijing or Hong Kong for medical issues.

 About living in China

 Q: Which are the best places/suburbs to live in Haiyang as an expat?

 A: Unfortunately, there is only one option for expats in our situation: the expat village.
 Every Western person living in our area is here because of the nuclear power plant being built.

 Q: How do you rate the standard of housing in Haiyang?

 A: The housing we are provided with has its perks – we have a gym, tennis and basketball courts, a track and soccer field, and a cafeteria all within the grounds of the expat village.
 The downside is that the quality of the apartments isn’t great.
-You could say we live in a typical “tofu-dregs” type of building, complete with excessive mould and leaky everything…annoying, to say the least.
+You could say we live in a typical “tofu-dregs” type of building, complete with excessive mold and leaky everything… Annoying, to say the least.